-If you have transferred previous benefits into the Scheme, the benefits secured by the transfer will have been notified to you at the time and will be paid in addition to those calculated for your period of membership in the Scheme.
+Please note: If you have had a transfer into the Scheme, the benefits secured by the transfer will have been notified to you at the time and will be paid in addition to those calculated for your period of membership in the Scheme.

-You will find explanations of the terms used in the Definitions section of this booklet.
+You will find explanations of the terms used in the 'Definitions' section of the booklet.

-What if I work part time?
+What if I work part-time?